cetola/reform-debian-packages-mirror/README.md

 To just rebuild the kernel and not the rest, you can run this:

     sh -xc '. ./setup.sh; cd linux; . ./build.sh'

+You can also build the kernel of a specific suite by setting `BASESUITE` to the suite name like `experimental` in this example:

+    sh -xc 'BASESUITE=experimental; . ./setup.sh; cd linux; . ./build.sh'